gloredo/react-blend/README.md

 ### 🍃 Making React Cross-Platform Development a Breeze

-Writing code that works on all platforms (Web, Android and iOS) is a difficult task, but writing code that works on all platforms using the best of their native environments is an even harder task.
-This is the main objective of 'React Universal Apps', the idea of writing React code that uses the best and most modern development, which currently boils down to Expo ([React Native](https://reactnative.dev/)) for Android and iOS, and Next.js ([React DOM](https://react.dev/)) for Web.
+Writing code that works on all platforms (Web, Android and iOS) is a difficult task, but writing code that works on all platforms using the best of your "native environments" is an even more difficult task.
+Currently the best technologies in the ecosystem for this approach are Next.js ([React DOM](https://react.dev/)) for Web and Expo ([React Native](https://reactnative.dev/)) for Android and iOS.

-> Desktop development is a more complex topic as there are two good ways to go: building web-based apps with [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.app/), or building native apps with [React Native Windows](https://github.com/microsoft/react-native-windows) and [React Native macOS](https://github.com/microsoft/react-native-macos).
+> Desktop development is a more complex topic as there are two good ways to go: building Web-Based Apps with [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.app/), or building Native Apps with [React Native Windows](https://github.com/microsoft/react-native-windows) and [React Native macOS](https://github.com/microsoft/react-native-macos).

 ### 🏁 Be the Starting Point for New Projects